What Does a PR Agency Actually Do?

 If you want to know whether to instruct a public relations agency, the short answer is maybe.
 The concept of public relations covers a strategic communication process that builds mutually beneficial relationships between organisations and their stakeholders, including customers, shareholders and the media.
 It has been defined by the Public Relations Society of America as encompassing the following:

-- Anticipating, analysing and interpreting public opinion, attitudes and issues that might impact, for good or ill, the operations and plans of the organization.
+- Anticipating, analysing and interpreting public opinion, attitudes and issues that might impact, for good or ill, the operations and plans of the organisation.

-- Counselling management at all levels in the organization with regard to policy decisions, courses of action and communication, taking into account their public ramifications and the organization’s social or citizenship responsibilities.
+- Counselling management at all levels in the organisation with regard to policy decisions, courses of action and communication, taking into account their public ramifications and the organisation's social or citizenship responsibilities.

 - Have you nailed your value proposition and business objectives?
 Does your product or service really stand up?
 There is no point in shouting about something that’s mediocre and doesn’t work well.

 - Are you ready to scale up?
 Ensure your on-line and operational systems are running smoothly.
 A public relations firm will get press coverage for your business and we know that all press is good press right?
-Well yes, unless the coverage you receive results in a spike in sales or interest that you cannot respond to and fulfil.
+Well yes, but if the coverage you receive results in a spike in sales or interest you need to be able to respond to this and fulfil demand.
 Make sure that you are prepared with appropriate on-line functionality (including international sales capability if appropriate) and sufficient inventory before going live with a campaign.

 - Can you afford an agency?
 This is an especially important consideration for start-ups.
-An agency will cost thousands of dollars per month and if your cash flow is a bit shaky being tied into such a significant outgoing can be dangerous.
-According to Mark Cuban start-ups are better off handling their own press and PR in the early stages, a new-business owner is best placed to communicate with media about his brand not least because briefing PR’s can be a time-suck.
+An agency will cost thousands of dollars per month and if your cash flow is limited, being tied into such a significant outgoing can be dangerous.
+According to Mark Cuban, start-ups are better off handling their own press and PR in the early stages.
+A new-business owner is best placed to communicate with media about his/her brand, not least because briefing PR’s can be a time-suck.

 - Are you ready to listen, and share your business plan?
-It may seem a little obvious but you will never see a return on investment from an agency if you don’t take their advice – it can be hard to let go.
-You will also need to share your business plan, goals and any data/analytics that you already have, if this worries you consider having them sign a non-disclosure agreement.
+It may seem a little obvious but you will never see a return on your investment in a PR agency if you don’t take their advice – it can be hard to let go.
+You will also need to share your business plan, goals and any data/analytics that you already have.
+If this worries you, consider having them sign a non-disclosure agreement.

 There are plenty of benefits to hiring a PR agency, too.
 Modern agencies are equipped to provide a suite of functions for your business – including media relations, social strategy, content strategy and production.
-This ‘below the line’ marketing can achieve third-party influencer endorsements that are so important for building trust and sales in the modern market place as well as just getting your name out there.
+This can achieve third-party influencer endorsements that are so important for building trust and sales in the modern market place as well as just getting your name out there.